files-community/files-community.github.io/docs/articles/performance.md

 **Cache files and folders**

-After every navigation Files can cache the files/folders list and use it in next navigation to the same path (in result showing the list much sooner).
+After navigating to a directory, Files can cache the files/folders list and use it the next time you navigate to the same directory (this should result in the list of items loading faster).

 **Preemptive cache parallel limit**